AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-36572-new-inventory-reservation-created-after-updating-credit-memo.md

 ---
-description: The MDVA-36572 patch fixes the issue where a new inventory reservation is created after updating the credit memo.
-This patch is available when the Quality Patches Tool (QPT) 1.0.25 is installed.
-The patch ID is MDVA-36572.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+title: "MDVA-36572: New inventory reservation created after updating credit memo"
 labels: QPT Patches,Quality Patches Tool,QPT,Support Tools,QPT 1.0.25,Magento Commerce Cloud,Magento Commerce,Adobe Commerce,on-premises,cloud infrastructure,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1
-title: 'MDVA-36572: New inventory reservation created after updating credit memo'
 ---

-# MDVA-36572: New inventory reservation created after updating credit memo

 The MDVA-36572 patch fixes the issue where a new inventory reservation is created after updating the credit memo.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.25 is installed.
 The patch ID is MDVA-36572.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.

 ## Affected products and versions